Skip to main content

 What is the AMRT?

 The Additional Minerals Reporting Template (AMRT) is designed for minerals that fall outside the scope of the CMRT and EMRT.
 It offers a flexible structure for reporting on emerging, niche or newly regulated minerals, making it useful for organisations operating across wide or evolving mineral portfolios.
-As supply-chain expectations broaden, the AMRT helps companies collect consistent data, address transparency requirements and prepare for future regulatory attention.

 Its adaptable format is particularly valuable for businesses managing diverse minerals or anticipating shifts in due-diligence expectations.